Some of the topics we’ll cover during your planning and pilot phases include:

 Availability of querying calendar Free/Busy time is needed to smooth your transition.
-Users on Microsoft Exchange and users on Google Apps will still be able to see and overlay each other’s calendars.
+Users on Microsoft Exchange and users on G Suite will still be able to see and overlay each other’s calendars.

 Ensure that objects added in your on-premise directory such as users, groups, profiles, and Organizational Units (OUs) are synchronized into Google.
 This also allows users on both platforms access to employee contact information.

 Many organizations need to have options to send and receive data via mobile devices.
-The real-time collaboration capabilities offered by Google Apps and Google Drive for Work are available for mobile devices.
+The real-time collaboration capabilities offered by G Suite are available for mobile devices.
 Agosto can help with the correct provisioning and setup of your accounts so that employees have a seamless mobile experience.

 On-premise vs. Hosted Exchange vs. Office 365